Lending support to charitable causes

 each year at PREP held at Warwick University.

-most exciting and the reason the ETF needs to increase its
+most exciting and the reason the ICS Education Fund needs to

-He is sponsored for three years on a course which is a mix of
+He was sponsored for three years on a course which is a mix of

 classroom and sea time.
 The young man writes a very good blog for